 The CIRCUIT BOARD AWARD is a special recognition award that is presented to members of the York Radio Club who have distinguished themselves through long-term service to the club and within the amateur radio community.
 The award is presented only when a qualified member is recognized.
-There is no mandatory time frame in which an award must be made, although if one is made it is usually presented at the Club’s annual Valentine’s Dinner.
+There is no mandatory time frame in which an award must be made, although if one is made it is usually presented at the Club’s annual Valentine’s Dinner or when circumstances warrant.

 The original CIRCUIT BOARD AWARD was made to honor the sponsor of the York Radio Club at Elmhurst College when the club met there.
 It was presented to Dr. Sawyer when he left Elmhurst College to take a position elsewhere.
 In 1980 the then president of the club, Les Otto, WK9U decided some type of recognition for members who distinguished themselves over the long haul would be fitting for the club to present.
 At first the sole judge of who received the award was the institutor.
 As time went on all award recipients met and voted, but this became cumbersome.
 Now all available recipients meet in January to decide whether there is a candidate to be considered.